April 15, 2021

 Medicare supplement Plan G offers the most health coverage of any Medicare supplement that is available to those who are new to Medicare.

-With a Plan G you can spend a year in the hospital as an inpatient and it will not cost you a dime.
-Your inpatient services are covered at 100%.
+With a Medicare supplement Plan G you can spend a year in the hospital as an inpatient and it will not cost you a dime.
+Inpatient services are covered at 100%.

 With a Plan G your only expense for inpatient and outpatient Medicare bills is the annual Medicare Part B deductible.